ujagaga/data_collect_web_display/WebServer/README.md

 Check the "templates" folder and adjust the html for your pages.
-The page "Data & Controlls" is protected by login credentials which can be changed at the top of the "main.py" file, just look for "ADMIN_USERNAME" and "ADMIN_PASS".
+The page "Data & Controls" is protected by login credentials which can be changed at the top of the "main.py" file, just look for "ADMIN_USERNAME" and "ADMIN_PASS".
 To post new data, you will need the administration key.
 Find it next to login credentials as "ADMIN_KEY", then go to: